 How to Fix Bubbles in Drywall Tape in 7 Steps

 You can follow our 7 step process below as a drywall tape bubble fix, but please read through it in its entirety first so that you don’t encounter any surprises as you actually begin.

-Remember, drywall tape bubbles due to poor application.
+Remember, drywall tape bubbles due to poor application and bad drywall jobs.
 It can happen to anyone but the best way to avoid it is to take your time when applying it.
 If you need any help with drywall tape separating from ceiling seams, we've got you covered, too.

 1) Chip Away Any Hardened Drywall

 If you spot a bubble and the drywall compound is still wet – good news, you can skip this step.
 However, in most instances, you'll only notice the bubble after the first layer of joint compound dries or when you go to paint the drywall.
 This process works for any types of drywall.

 Use a small scraper to chip away at the hardened drywall compound.
 Remove the joint compound until you expose the portion of the bubbled tape.
 Work away at the problem area until you remove the compound from an inch to either side of the tape.

 If you damage some of the bubbled tape in the area, it's not an issue because we'll replace it later.
 However, ensure you don't interfere with or damage the surrounding area, as that's going to add more work to the job later in the process.

 2) Cut Out the Section of Bubbled Drywall Tape

 Use your utility knife to cut through the section of bubbled drywall tape on either side.
 Remove the section you just cut and toss it in the trash; you won't need it again.
 Make the cuts around an inch to 1.5 inches away from the sides of the bubble.